bsnooks/GibsonsLeague/README.md

 ### Data
 Raw files that were previously downloaded using the *ConsoleDataDownloader*.
 Stored in the repo in the event yahoo changes their hosting approach.
+As of 2021-09-30 support for updating a seasons data directly from yahoo was added.